YaleArchivesSpace/migrationSQL/README.md

 3. Clean up Series IDs -- all DBs - WRITTEN

-4. Change roman numeral Series unitids to arabic
+4. Change roman numeral Series unitids to arabic - WRITTEN

 5. We also need to do another barcode test, since the migration tool will now fail if our barcodes don’t match what’s required by the top_containers plugin.